 U.S.News and World Report: Children's National Medical Center among Best Children's Hospitals

-Children’s National provides premier pediatric healthcare services in key areas including neonatology, cancer, heart and heart surgery, diabetes and endocrinology, neurology and neurosurgery, respiratory disorders, digestive disorders, orthopaedics, urology, and kidney disease.
-Children’s National is also a top ranked freestanding children’s hospital in terms of National Institutes of Health funding for pediatric research.
+Children’s National provides leading pediatric healthcare services in U.S.News ranked areas including neonatology, cancer, heart and heart surgery, diabetes and endocrinology, neurology, neurosurgery, respiratory disorders, digestive disorders, orthopaedics, urology, and kidney disease.
+Additionally, for the fifth consecutive year Children’s National is one of only ten children’s hospitals in the country – and the only children’s hospital in the mid-Atlantic region – named to the Leapfrog Group’s 2011 Top Hospitals List.
+Children’s is also consistently a top ranked freestanding children’s hospital in terms of funding from the National Institutes of Health for pediatric research.

-The U.S.News & World Report rankings weighed reputation, outcome, and care-related measures such as nursing care, advanced technology, credentialing, and other factors.
+Looking at nearly 200 pediatric centers across the country, the U.S.News & World Report rankings weighed a three-part blend of reputation, outcome, and care-related measures such as nursing care, advanced technology, credentialing, and other factors.
 The hospitals were judged based on a combination of opinions from pediatric specialists about the hospitals they would recommend for the sickest children and data gathered in a survey covering important medical information.
-The rankings can be found on the U.S.News & World Report website or in the print edition on August 30.
-“Children’s National continues to be a leader, setting standards for care, advocacy, research, and education,” said Peter Holbrook, MD, chief medical officer at Children’s National Medical Center.
-“This honor recognizes the team of doctors, nurses, and staff who are dedicated to truly providing world-class care to all children regionally, nationally, and internationally.”
+The rankings can be found on the U.S.News & World Report website or in the August print edition.